matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

    ├────────────────────────┬───────────────┬──────────────────┤
    │Name                    │ Type          │ Size (bytes)     │
    ├────────────────────────┼───────────────┼──────────────────┤
-   │Key ID                  │ u32           │ 4                │
-   │Is published            │ u8            │ 1                │
-   │Curve 25519 key pair    │ KeyPair       │ 64               │
+   │Curve25519 private key  │ [u8; 32]      │ 32               │
    └────────────────────────┴───────────────┴──────────────────┘

    ┌───────────────────────────────────────────────────────────┐
-   │                     FallbackKeys                          │
+   │                      OptFallback                          │
    ├────────────────────────┬───────────────┬──────────────────┤
    │Name                    │ Type          │ Size (bytes)     │
    ├────────────────────────┼───────────────┼──────────────────┤
-   │Number of fallback keys │ u8            │ 1                │
+   │Fallback present        │ boolean       │ 1                │
-   │Fallback-key            │ OneTimeKey    │ 69               │
-   │Previous fallback-key   │ OneTImeKey    │ 69               │
+   │Fallback private key    │ [u8; 32]      │ 0 or 32          │
    └────────────────────────┴───────────────┴──────────────────┘
 ```

-TODO: Explain why we must ignore public keys when decoding them and why they are
-included in the first place.

-When decoding, clients *must* ignore the public keys and instead derive the
-public key from the private one.
+Note that we do not store the Ed25519 key, since the dehydrated device does not
+do any signing.

+The data is then encrypted and encoded as follows.

 #### Encryption key